ProjectMAC/propagators/doc/programmer-guide.rst

 Scheme-Propagators has no linguistic support for making new partial information types.
 Those are all programmed in the underlying Scheme, with a procedural interface.
-We will talk about how to do that.
+We will talk about how to do that later.

 Making Propagator Networks